 Control of revenue accounts

-Services that are (optionally) co-sold with an item (see Sales with Services in the Service Commitment Option field in the Item card) are usually handled by a Billing Item.
+Services that are (optionally) co-sold with an item (see Sales with Services in the Service Commitment Option field in the Item card) are usually handled by an Invoicing Item.
 Depending on the configuration of the posting groups in Financial Accounting, revenues can thus be posted to different revenue accounts for each Service Commitment to be billed.
-The lookup in the field is restricted to Billing Items.
+The lookup of the field Invoicing via Item No. is restricted to Invoicing Items.

 Services that are themselves the subject of provisioning (e.g., a support service) can also themselves contain the posting groups for revenue control (see Service Commitment Item in the Service Commitment Option field in the Item card).
 In this case, the Invoicing via Item No. field can also be left blank.